Job Short Description:

 How to Apply:

+The Safety Net Project is an equal opportunity employer and encourages applications from people with diverse backgrounds, including women, people of color, immigrants, persons with disabilities, and lesbian, gay, bisexual, and transgender individuals.
 Interested applicants should send a resume and cover letter by e-mail to SNPHiring@urbanjustice.org.
-The subject line of the email must include: "Supervising Attorney Position."
+The subject line of the email must include: “Director of Legal Services.”
 Applications will be considered on a rolling basis.

 The Urban Justice Center serves New York City's most vulnerable residents through a combination of direct legal service, systemic advocacy, community education and political organizing.
 Our 11 Projects assist clients on numerous levels, from one-on-one legal advice in soup kitchens, to filing class action lawsuits to bring about systemic change, to pushing social justice legislation forward.